 |the 17th Open-Weight Karate Tournament in all of Japan was held.

 |IKO was officially approved as a non-profit organization (NPO) by the Governor of Tokyo.
 Therefore, IKO became a corporate entity.

 |the 32 Open Karate Tournament of all Japan was celebrated.
 (32th All Japan)

 |Participated in the 2001 World Cup (in Hungary).

 Kenji Midori was named president of the karate organization of NPO International.

 Since the change of name of the organization, it has been renamed NPO World Karate Organization Shinkyokushinkai (WKO), led by president Kenji Midori, has experienced an exponential growth, both in newly affiliated countries, as well as in the members of these.
-Currently the WKO has more than 80,000 members distributed in more than 96 countries.
+Currently the WKO has more than 80,000 members distributed in more than 101 countries (as of January 2019).

 Since 2003 they have held the World Championships (Open weightless in Japan) every four years, the Championships of all Japan annually (All Japan) and the Championship weight and Dream Cup , held for several years.